Visit our Blog

 What information is included in your final report?

-The reports that we prepare adhere to the professional Practice Standards set by the Canadian Institute of Chartered Business Valuators (CICBV).
+The reports that we prepare adhere to the professional practice standards set by the Canadian Institute of Chartered Business Valuators (CBV Institute).

 There are three types of Valuation Reports: Comprehensive, Estimate and Calculation.
 These reports differ by the scope of review, the amount of disclosure included in the report, and the level of assurance provided in the conclusion, with a comprehensive report providing the highest level of assurance, an estimate report providing a mid-level of assurance, and a calculation report providing the lowest level of assurance.
 The type of report required will differ based on your particular need.
 For instance, a litigation matter may require a comprehensive report.